phenotypic/ProbeOSX/README.md

 ...
 ```

-4. Now, you will be asked if you would like to ignore repeated requests I.e. if a device requests the same network repeatedly, you will only be shown it once.
-This is highly recommended both due to the fact that it is far easier to interpret the data when this option is turned on but also due to the fact that there are very limited cases where you may need to see every single request.

-5. Finally, you will be prompted with a screen asking you to verify the Wi-Fi interface, whether you want to use  the detailed output and if you do; where it is located along with verifying whether you want to ignore identical requests and ensuring that you have read the [Terms of Use](#terms-of-use).

-6. After agreeing, you will be supplied with a start time along with a short summary of what the script is doing and the script will start to sort the probe requests.
+4. Finally, you will be supplied with a start time along with a short summary of what the script is doing and the script will start to sort the probe requests.
 You will also receive a message like this:
 ```
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on en0, link-type IEEE802_11_RADIO (802.11 plus radiotap header), capture size 256 bytes